Lekssays/pautobotcatcher/README.md

 * The contract under "contract/" allows network flows insertions/query and the execution of the botnet detection algorithm.
 * All the intermediate PeerHunter data, and the network flows data, will be compressed on the ledger, for performance sake in the read operations.
 * The contract can execute reads from the ledger of up to 4MB, so the detection date is splitted in chunks before saving on the ledger.
+* The first implementation of PAutoBotCatcher can be found at: https://gitlab.com/lucalanda/fabricbotnetdetection.

 ## Project Structure